tanatiem/campaign-response/README.md

 ---

 ## Feature Engineering
-Even if we only have `transaction amount`, we can aggregate it in many ways.
+Even if we only have `transaction amount`, we can aggregate it in many ways to create predictors (features) using different concepts.
 ### RFM Features
 - `Recency` : Duration (number of days) from the last transaction to the campaign date.
 - `Frequency` : Number of visits or count of transactions.